-If you are interested in politics, history, law or government, a degree in political science might be right for you.
-Webster's bachelor degree in Political Science lets you examine political institutions, the social and economic forces that shape them, the cultural context within which they operate, and human behavior in political matters.
+If you are interested in politics, history, law or government, the political science field might be right for you.
+Webster University's political science program lets students examine political institutions and the social, cultural and economic forces which reinforce and shape them.

-As a political science major, you will hone your analytical and problem-solving abilities and improve your communication skills.
-You'll understand and be able to evaluate the international and transnational dimensions of particular problems and policies.
-And you'll be able to put contemporary political issues in historical context and use historical facts to build persuasive political arguments.
+As a political science student, you'll hone your analytical and problem-solving abilities and improve your communication skills.
+Undergraduates are able to evaluate the international and transnational dimensions of policies and put contemporary political issues in historical context to build persuasive political arguments.

-Featuring courses in American government, comparative politics, international relations, political theory and foreign policy, this dynamic program allows you the freedom to tailor your degree by choosing from several open electives.
-In addition to providing a solid foundation for continuing on to graduate school, a bachelor's degree in political science can lead to an exciting career in government, law, business, education or politics.
+Featuring courses in American government, comparative politics, international relations, political theory and foreign policy, the political science undergraduate program allows for selecting several open electives.
+In addition to providing a solid foundation for continuing on to graduate school, Webster students who study political science find exciting careers in government, law, business, education or politics.